Jack-Daly-Eng025/Jack-Daly-Eng025/README.md

 # I am trying to develop my skills as a Software Developer.

-## I'm enjoying learning languages such as Python, Rust and Lua.
-Some frameworks I enjoy using include Rocket, Seed, Yew and Tokio.
-I am also learning UX, UI, Wireframing etc within Blender & Godot and multi-platform application development with Tauri.
+## I'm enjoying learning languages such as Python, Rust and GDScript.
+<p>Some frameworks I enjoy using include Rocket, Seed, Yew and Tokio.
+I am also learning UX, UI, Wireframing etc within Blender & Godot and multi-platform application development with Tauri.</p>

 * 🌍  I'm based in Ireland.
 * 🚀  I'm currently working on [30\_DAYS\_OF\_CODE](http://github.com/Jack-Daly-Eng025/30_DAYS_OF_CODE)
-* 🧠  I'm learning Rocket, Seed, Yew and Tokio for development with Rust.
-I am learning Flask and other frameworks for development with Python.
+* 🧠  I'm learning Game Development with Godot and GDScript.
+I am learning Python, Rust and their respective frameworks to have well rounded skills as a software developer.
 * 🤝  I'm open to collaborating on interesting projects and actively seeking my next job role.
 * ⚡  This profile will change and grow over the next 30 days.
 * The end goal is to have developed enough skills to get my first developer job.
 04/05/2024.